torch/torch7/doc/file.md

 supposed to exist while reading.
 This option can be deactivated with [noAutoSpacing()](#torch.File.noAutoSpacing).

-A `Lua` error might or might be not generated in case of read/write error or problem in the file.
+A `Lua` error might or might not be generated in case of read/write error or problem in the file.
 This depends on the choice made between [quiet()](#torch.File.quiet) and [pedantic()](#torch.File.pedantic) options.
-It is possible to query if an error occured in the last operation by calling [hasError()](#torch.File.hasError).
+It is possible to query if an error occurred in the last operation by calling [hasError()](#torch.File.hasError).

 <a name="torch.File.read"></a>